michimussato/OpenStudioLandscapes/README.md

 No more black boxes.
 No more path dependencies due to bad decisions made in the past.
-Stay flexible and adaptable with this modular system by reconfiguring any Landscape with ease:
+Stay flexible and adaptable with this modular and declarative system by reconfiguring any production environment with ease:
 - Easily add, edit, replace or remove services
 - Clone (or modify and clone) entire production Landscapes for testing, debugging or development
 - Code as source of truth: